 In September 1935 the Rex Cinema was taken over by Associated British Cinemas (ABC) and they operated it until it closed on 11th January 1969 with Elvis Presley starring in “Stay Away Joe” and Kerwin Matthews starring in “Battle Beneath the Earth”.
 It was converted into a bingo club which remained until 1974 when it briefly became a cinema again for a few months, screening Asian movies.
 The building then lay empty and decaying for 21 years becoming the biggest pigeon loft in London!

 In 1996, a local businessman Malcolm Campbell put forward plans to restore the building and recieved funding from local and Government regeneration funds.
 The original stage house and dressing room block were demolished and a new high-tech unit was built.
 The rest of the building was magnificently restored to its 1934 condition and served as a multi-use venue for concerts, live performances and a nightclub serving a capacity of 2,500 patrons.

 Sadly it was closed after a concert by Bone Thugs-N-Harmony on 12 October 2007 and the venue owners went into receivership.
 Taken over by a new management, it was refurbished and re-equipped, and re-opened as a concert venue on 29th August 2009 with ‘Drum & Base Carnival-In the Sun Reunion’, now named the Rex Music Arena.
 The venture was short lived, and the building was closed and only occasionally used for special events since the end of 2009.

 In late-October 2012, after a refurbishment, it re-opened as Sync, a 2,500+ capacity bar/restaurant/nightclub, which presents stand-up comedy, concerts, ‘secret’ cinema events, boxing matches and special events.
+It had closed by 2016.
 The building is owned by Newham Council.

 Just login to your account and subscribe to this theater